StackExchange/dnscontrol/documentation/provider/bind.md

 dnscontrol get-zones --format=nameonly - BIND all
 ```

-If `filenameformat` is defined, `dnscontrol` makes a guess at which
+If `filenameformat` is defined, `dnscontrol` makes a guess at which filenames
-filenames are zones but doesn't try to hard to get it right, which is
+are zones by reversing the logic of the format string.
+It doesn't try very hard
+to get this right, as getting it right in all situations is mathematically
-mathematically impossible to do correctly in all chase.
-Feel free to file an issue if
+impossible.
+Feel free to file an issue if find a situation where it doesn't
-your format string doesn't work.
+work.
 I love a challenge!